openfaas/nats-connector/README.md

 kubectl apply -f ./yaml/kubernetes/connector-dep.yml
 ```

-Now publish a message on the faas-request topic.
+Now publish a message on the `nats-test` topic.

+If you want to configure the topic, then edit ./yaml/kubernetes/connector-dep.yaml